ofbennett/nhs-prescribing-etl-pipeline/README.md

 ### How to run the ETL pipeline locally

-This version of the pipeline runs ETL locally and sets up a data warehouse in a local installation of Postgres (instead of Redshift).
+This version of the pipeline runs ETL on your local machine and sets up a data warehouse in a local installation of Postgres (instead of Redshift).
 Run:

 ```
 $ cd airflow